Why, How Many & When?

 Maintenance Frequency is Unique to Your Roof

 Sometimes a couple of years more, depending on the roof’s exposure and pitch.
 Then the flat-grain begins to break up and the thin ones begin to wear through in the keyways, exposing the paper underneath.
 So these are the focus of our Maintenance Repairs and in most cases, they consist of two bundles or so biannually unless we need to be a bit more aggressive in the beginning to get ‘caught up.’
 By the way, we use only Premium Shakes for our repairs – no flat-grain, no ‘blow-outs’ or thin ones.
 We will always try to error on the conservative side because just the act of doing repairs is a lot of banging and stomping around on the roof and to limit the expense because, as you remember, there is always one more shake to replace.

 How Long Will It Last?

-We will continue the process described above until we show up one year and get a sense that we’re not gaining ground any more.
+We will continue the process described above until we show up one year and get a sense that we’re not gaining ground anymore.
 Then we stop and talk.
-Generally it is not much of a challenge to get 20+ years out of a medium shake roof and 30+ years for heavies, provided it is maintained as appropriate.
-I have personally been on two roofs that were over 40 years old and doing great.
-I have also been on 12 year-old roofs that were pretty much firewood.
+Generally, it is not much of a challenge to get 20+ years out of a medium shake roof and 30+ years for heavies provided it is maintained as appropriate.
+We have been on roofs that were over 40 years old and doing great.
+We have also been on 12-year-old roofs that were pretty much firewood.
 The choice is yours.